 United Way Resource Coordinators are your first contacts for all resources and supports outside of CCV.
 They can connect you to support for child care, healthcare, mental health, financial resources, transportation, and everything in between!
-Reach out to CCV's Working Bridges Resource Advisors, Kit Gallagher (802-598-4932 / kit@unitedwaynwvt.org) or Liz Jarvis (802-735-4599 / liz@unitedwaynwvt.org).
+Reach out to CCV's Working Bridges Resource Advisor, Liz Jarvis (802-735-4599 / liz@unitedwaynwvt.org).